 People have a right to request that their personal information is deleted when there is no compelling reason for it to be retained by us.
 This right may override the SCoR retention policy and schedule.
 Please inform the SCoR Data Protection Officer immediately if you receive a request to delete someone's personal information.
 We may need to retain some of the personal information.

-The aim of the General Data Protection Regulation is to protect the rights of individual data subjects; it is everybody's responsibility to ensure that SCoR always fully complies with the Act.
+The aim of the UK GDPR is to protect the rights of individual data subjects; it is everybody's responsibility to fully comply with the UK GDPR and Data Protection Act 2018.